sbmlteam/sbmlteam.github.io/site/content/documents/specifications/_index.md

 Please inform the [SBML Editors](/about/core) of problems and questions.
 You can use [email](mailto:sbml-editors@googlegroups.com) or the issue trackers noted below.

-## SBML Level 3

-_SBML Level 3_ is the highest _Level_ of SBML and constitutes the most comprehensive format for representing models.
-It has an extensible modular architecture consisting of a central set of fixed features (named _SBML Level&nbsp;3 Core_) and optional _Packages_ that can augment the Core by extending existing elements, adding new elements, and adjusting the meaning or scope of elements.

 {{% notice type="warning" %}}
-Although [RELAX NG](https://en.wikipedia.org/wiki/RELAX_NG) Schemas are available for SBML Level&nbsp;3, the schemas only capture the basic syntax of the format.
+Depending on the SBML Level, either [RELAX NG](https://en.wikipedia.org/wiki/RELAX_NG) schemas or [XML Schemas](https://en.wikipedia.org/wiki/XML_schema) are available.
+However, the <strong>schemas only capture the basic syntax</strong> of the format.
 Semantics and correct usage are <strong>not</strong> captured by the schemas and can only be understood by reading the specification documents.
 {{% /notice %}}

+## SBML Level 3

+_SBML Level 3_ is currently the highest _Level_ of SBML.
+It has an extensible modular architecture consisting of a central set of fixed features (named _SBML Level&nbsp;3 Core_) and optional _Packages_ that can augment the Core by extending existing elements, adding new elements, and adjusting the meaning or scope of elements.

 ### SBML Level 3 Version 2 Core